Postdoctoral fellowship in the quantitative history of China over the Holocene

 Funding and support

-This position includes a competitive salary based on skills and experience that may be augmented with scholarships, and additional support for travel, conferences, and other research expenses.
+This position includes a competitive salary based on skills and experience that may be augmented with additional fellowships, and includes support for travel, conferences, and other research expenses.
 Support is for a period of 3 years, contingent on satisfactory progress and funding.

 Applicants should submit the following materials as a single PDF file at this link: